 2. Now type “netsh interface teredo set state disabled” and hit enter.

 3. If everything goes fine, you will see “ok”.

 Problem 5 – Proxy Redirection

 Because ISPs can not get a hand on you, they don’t like these actions of users.
 They use transparent proxy to force you to use their DNS servers as it helps them collect your traffic data and the website you visit.
-They keep it secret from you, so in other words, DNS leak is happening.
+They keep it secret from you, so in other words, a DNS leak is happening.

 Some territories like the European Union have allowed ISPs to eye on your data.
 They are free to analyze and process your data and even they can sell to a third party.
-The United States also made legal to sell information about your online activities and this information is enough for hackers to blackmail you.
+The United States also made it legal to sell information about your online activities and this information is enough for hackers to blackmail you.

 Solution for Proxy Redirection